cjburkey01/BulletLang/README.md

 ##### This is probably *not* useful for anyone!!

-In the cloned repository directoy, run `mvn clean compile exec:java` to execute the compiler without specifying a file to compile or building a jar first
+In the cloned repository directoy, run `mvn clean compile exec:java -Dexec.args="--YOUR ARGS HERE--"` to execute the compiler without specifying a file to compile or building a jar first